Jonathan Comer: Books

-Comer has authored several undergraduate and graduate textbooks and handbooks, including Abnormal Psychology, 10th edition (Comer & Comer, 2018) and The Oxford Handbook of Research Strategies for Clinical Psychology (Comer & Kendall, 2013).
+Comer has authored several undergraduate and graduate textbooks and handbooks, including Psychopathology: Science and Practice, 12th edition (Comer & Comer, 2024), "Fundamentals of Psychopathology, 11th edition" (Comer & Comer, 2025), and The Oxford Handbook of Research Strategies for Clinical Psychology (Comer & Kendall, 2013).

-Professional Roles
+Professional roles

-Comer is the President-Elect of the Society of Clinical Psychology (Division 12 of the American Psychological Association).
-He is also an elected Officer in the Society of Clinical Child and Adolescent Psychology where he serves on the board of directors.
-Comer is Associate Editor of Behavior Therapy and Editor-in-Chief of the Clinical Psychologist.
+Comer is Past President of the Society of Clinical Psychology (Division 12 of the American Psychological Association).
+He was also an elected Officer in the Society of Clinical Child and Adolescent Psychology where he served on the board of directors.
+Comer is Editor-in-Chief of Behavior Therapy and previously was Editor-in-Chief of the Clinical Psychologist.
 He also serves as Chair of the Miami International Child and Adolescent Mental Health (MICAMH) conference, an annual interdisciplinary conference hosted at Florida International University that presents evidence-based practices in child and adolescent mental health.